MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-tutorial-orchestrator.md

 1. Create your QnAMaker service from qnamaker.ai portal or from https://portal.azure.com, get the resource key for the next step below.

 1. Create a QnAMaker kb from the _QnAMaker_ .qna file.
     1. Run the following command to import, train and publish the app to the production environment.

-      ```cmd
+        ```console
-      > bf qnamaker:build --in CognitiveModels --subscriptionKey <YOUR-KEY> --botName <YOUR-BOT-NAME>
+        bf qnamaker:build --in CognitiveModels --subscriptionKey <YOUR-KEY> --botName <YOUR-BOT-NAME>
         ```

     1. Record the QnA Maker kb, hostname and endpoint key from the output of the command above.

 ## Create the Orchestrator snapshot file